ldsands/UsefulCodeSnippets/other_software/windows_program_instructions/windows_programs.md

 - Google Chrome
     - the most popular browser I personally prefer the new version of Edge but old habits die hard
-- Visual Studio Code or VSCode
+- Visual Studio Code or VS Code
     - a truly incredible text editor that is really in IDE in capabilities for many programming languages
     - for me writing in anything else is frustrating because of other programs limitations
-    - for more information on my VSCode setup and other tips see [this other markdown sheet](../vscode.md)
+    - for more information on my VS Code setup and other tips see [this other markdown sheet](../vscode.md)
 - 7zip
     - for all of your compression and decompression needs free and open source and very capable
 - [git](../git.md)